 Top 10 Tips for Keeping Your Job

 Try to Make the Job Work.
 Is there anything you could be doing differently to make the job work?
 Could you ask for a transfer or a shift change?
 Is there anything that would make a difference and convince you to stay?

 Work Hard.
 Most employers don't mind a little time spent on Facebook or texting, but do focus on your job and give your employer the time you're getting paid for.
 When it comes to making lay-off decisions, and the company has to choose, your employer will keep the most productive employees.
 Make sure you’re one of them.

 If spending too much time on Facebook is your main vice, make it more difficult to visit the website by installing a Facebook blocker in your browser.
-Both Google Chrome and Apple offer a couple that are highly effective in keeping your Facebook time in check.
+Both Google Chrome and Apple offer a couple that is highly effective in keeping your Facebook time in check.

 Be On Time.
 Employees who are late to work, take a long lunch hour, use a ton of sick time, and/or leave early every day aren't going to win any points with their boss.
 Be punctual and be there, instead of making excuses for why you can't be at work.